cujojs/curl/README.md

 Note: `.next()` does not load resources in parallel.
 Therefore, it is a last resort when other options do not satisfy your use case.
-You should use the `preloads` config option and/or the js! plugin's !order suffix whenever possible.
+You should use the `preloads` config option and/or the legacy loader whenever possible.

 ---------